KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

-This section I will still apply a parametric algorithm, Lasso regression, to check out how would the L1-norm lambda regularisation of this method in its predictive power.
-The performance metrics of this method will also be used as a baseline model to compared with non-parametric algorithm that I am going to apply later.
+This section I will still apply a parametric algorithm, Lasso regression, to check out how would the L1-norm lambda regularisation of this method performs.
+The performance metrics of this method will be used as a baseline model to compared with non-parametric machine learning algorithms that I am going to apply later.

 ``` r
 set.seed(123)